Iron Supplements For Infants - Are They Necessary?

 Iron is also needed for the brain to develop and function properly - a lack of iron during infancy can have a huge impact on the ability to learn in later life.

-A full term, healthy baby is usually born with enough iron stores in his body to last for at least the first 6 months of life.
-These stores of iron were obtained from his mother during a healthy pregnancy - the majority of iron is obtained during the final few months.
+A full term, healthy baby is usually born with enough iron stores in his body to last for at least the first 4 to 6 months of life.
+These stores of iron were obtained from his mother during a healthy pregnancy – the majority of iron is obtained during the final few months.

 Some babies, however, are at an increased risk of iron-deficiency anaemia because they are not born with sufficient iron.
 These may include